VanshBhardwaj1945/slowloris-dos-attack-lab-/README.md

 ---

 ## High-level summary
 I executed an application-layer Denial-of-Service (DoS) against an Apache2 web server inside an isolated VirtualBox sandbox using the classic Slowloris technique.
-I configured Splunk to ingest the Apache `access.log` and `error.log`, tuned the attacking VM to allow many sockets, launched Slowloris from Kali, and validated the attack using Splunk, Wireshark, host-level tooling, and direct HTTP tests.
+I configured Splunk to ingest the Apache `access.log` and `error.log`, tuned the attacking VM to allow many sockets, launched Slowloris from Kali, and validated the attack using Splunk, host-level tooling, and direct HTTP tests.
 This repo contains the evidence, exact commands, detection queries, and recommended mitigations.

 ---